 - While development pressures have not been excessive, there is some concern about conversion of prime farmlands to residential uses.
-Lands that are good for farming are also good for building. - Many of the agricultural lands in the Town are not owned by the farmers actually working the land, but are leased from absentee owners, who live outside the Town. - The most common active agricultural use is field crops.
+Lands that are good for farming are also good for building. - The most common active agricultural use is field crops.
 There is a significant amount of inactive farmland that is part of an operating farm.
 Other types of farms in the Town include dairy farms, beef farms, horse farms and orchards. - There is a limited amount of parcels classified by assessment data as "abandoned farmland," representing 55 parcels and approximately 1,900 acres.